billp72/netcreative1/content/projects/goldparent.md

  title: Gold Parent Coaching
  featuredImage: ./../images/goldparentfull.jpg
 ---
-## PROJECT BACKGROUND
+## PROJECT BACKGROUND/PROBLEM
-There was an urgent need to retouch the existing website design and add new content
+There was an urgent need to retouch and add new content to the website

 ## PROJECT OBJECTIVE
-Create and add content and other visual elements in a timely manner
+Create and add visual elements to the website in a timely manner

 ## NECESSITIES
-Inventory all images and other content to determine what should be redesigned<br />
+Inventory all images and other content to determine what should be redesigned or reused<br />
-Make sure all appropriate metadata and tags are added to pages for accessibility and SEO<br />
+Make all appropriate metadata and tag changes to new and existing pages for accessibility and SEO<br />
 Estimate time to completion.
 <br />
 ## OUTCOME